microsoft/debug-adapter-protocol/specification.md

   algorithm: ChecksumAlgorithm;

   /**
-   * Value of the checksum.
+   * Value of the checksum, encoded as a hexadecimal value.
    */
   checksum: string;
 }